c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 }

-We need to factor the activity variable, once the activity names are updated.
+The activity variable is factored, once the activity names are updated.

 extractedData$Activity <- as.factor(extractedData$Activity)